Talanor, the Bright Tower

 This home to many different humanoids, even those often held with suspicion, were granted a Senate seat at the behest of Bærwynnd following the Second Gathering of Hazards.

-An isolated Section of the Vale, the Peaks is built atop a large plateau leading into the Shadow Mountains.
+An isolated Section of the Vale, the Peaks is built atop several large bluffs and plateaus leading into the Shadow Mountains.

 This are is a mix of old and newer dwellings, many of which are build on top of each other.
 Originally built for the dwarves workers constructing Kaladrym, it was the largest concentration of halflings and gnomes of all the Sections.